imLeo99/Alfa-PointOfSales-POS-Project/README.md

 A. System
 B. Game

-I wasn't really a big fan of games those times so I choose system which I always liked the most and named my Company "Azure Solutions" lol
+I wasn't really a big fan of games those times so I choose system which I always liked the most and named my Company "Azure Solutions" lol why not right?🗿
-So I'm pretty sure the codes here are well... :> Not so pro LMAOOO

 Feel free to look at the pics I uploaded:D